serozhenka/newYearTrees-nft/README.md

-You can access site through the link https://serozhenka.github.io/newYearTrees-nft/
+You can access site through the link:)

+https://serozhenka.github.io/newYearTrees-nft/